aag/billboard_yt_playlist_creator/README.md

     $ pipenv run python createbillboardplaylist.py --noauth_local_webserver
     ```

+8. Before the first time you run the script, you will need to create a YouTube
+    channel.
+Go to any YouTube video and click the "Add to playlist" icon
+    below the video.
+This will prompt you to create your channel.

-8. The first time you run the script, you will have to authenticate the
+9. The first time you run the script, you will have to authenticate the
     application in a web browser.
 Open the URL that the script outputs,
     approve the application for the YouTube Account in which you want to
     create the playlists, and enter the verification code on the command line.